4 ways to lower your cervical cancer risk

 Each sexual partner presents a new opportunity to come in contact with HPV.
 “Even if you have a single sexual partner or you’ve only had one sexual encounter, you're still ‘having sex,’ in a way, with all of the people that he or she has slept with before you,” says Dr. Saul.
 That is, you’re exposing yourself to all of the sexually transmitted illnesses (STIs) that they could have picked up before you.
 Having fewer sexual partners can reduce your risk of STIs and cervical cancer.

 So, use protection during oral sex as well.
 If you’re going to perform oral sex on a male partner, have him wear a condom.
-For a female partner, use a dental dam, or a piece of latex that may be used as a protective barrier.
+For a female partner, use a dental dam, a piece of latex that may be used as a protective barrier.

-If you’re in a committed relationship, rather than making assumptions have a frank discussion with your partner about whether you’ll only have sex with each other.
+If you’re in a committed relationship, rather than making assumptions, have a frank discussion with your partner about whether you’ll only have sex with each other.
 If you suspect that your spouse or partner has been sexually active outside of your relationship, both of you should get tested for STIs.

 The age of your first sexual encounter may also determine your risk for cervical cancer, says Dr. Saul.
 In a young person, the immunity of the cervix is immature; the ‘transformation zone,’ or an area of the cervix that’s more prone to infections and abnormal cell formation, hasn’t fully developed.
 It’s less able to defend against viruses than the transformation zone of a mature person, he explains.